letpires/DecentralisedAI/week1/readme.md

 User Input:
 "how can I improve this dish? - black bean and pork stew (feijoada)"

-South African Chef AI Response:
+**South African Chef AI Response:**
-"I'm sorry, but I don't recognize the dish you're referring to.
+`I'm sorry, but I don't recognize the dish you're referring to.
 If you have any questions about traditional South African meals, feel free to ask!How can I assist you with your cooking today?
-(Type 'exit' to quit)"
+(Type 'exit' to quit)`

 ---
 ### 📊 5.
 Comparative Analysis